 Learn to love decaf

-As I believe that caffeine was the sole trigger for my Acne Rosacea, I can’t emphasis this point enough.
+As I believe that caffeine was the sole trigger for my Acne Rosacea, I can’t emphasise this point enough.
 As a stimulant, when caffeine surges into the body it stimulates your adrenal glands to produce, amongst other things, adrenaline and then it sets into motion a series of chemical triggers and reactions.
 This releases cortisol which signals for a massive increase in blood sugar levels, causing a huge inflammatory state in the whole body and specifically the skin.
 Prolonged and sustained stimulation of the adrenal glands can lead to a suppression of the reproductive, immune and digestive systems which, as you can imagine is not just catastrophic for the skin but is also thought to contribute to a number of other health issues, so there are lots of reasons to choose decaffeinated options whenever possible.
-If you are a real caffeine addict, start by drinking a tall glass of water before and after each cup of coffee, it will take the edge off this adrenaline release and it’s a good starting point as you move towards reducing your caffeine intake, if you feel unable to go ‘cold turkey’ immediately.
+If you are a real caffeine addict, start by drinking a tall glass of water before and after each cup of coffee, it will take the edge off this adrenaline release and it’s a good starting point as you move towards reducing your caffeine intake if you feel unable to go ‘cold turkey’ immediately.

 Just say no